Cray-HPE/docs-csm/operations/CSM_product_management/Run_NCN_Personalization.md

 # Run NCN Personalization

+## Prerequisites

-NCN personalization is the process of applying product-specific configuration to NCN nodes post-boot.
+NCN personalization is the process of applying product-specific configuration to NCNs post-boot.
 Prior to running this procedure, gather the following information required by [CFS](../configuration_management/Configuration_Management.md) to create a [configuration layer](../configuration_management/Configuration_Layers.md):

-* HTTP clone URL for the configuration repository in [VCS](../configuration_management/Version_Control_Service_VCS.md),
+* HTTP clone URL for the configuration repository in [VCS](../configuration_management/Version_Control_Service_VCS.md)
-* Path to the Ansible play to run in the repository,
+* Path to the Ansible play to run in the repository
-* Commit ID in the repository for CFS to pull and run on the nodes.
+* Commit ID in the repository for CFS to pull and run on the nodes

 Products may supply multiple plays to run, in which case multiple configuration layers must be created.
+Consult the manual for each product to configure them on NCNs by referring to the [1.5 HPE Cray EX System Software Getting Started Guide S-8000](https://www.hpe.com/support/ex-gsg) on the HPE Customer Support Center.

+## Procedure

 <a name="ncn_personalization_determine_existence"></a>
-## Determine if NCN Personalization CFS Configuration Exists
+### Determine if NCN Personalization CFS Configuration Exists

 If upgrading a product to a new version, an NCN personalization configuration in CFS should already exist.
-By default the configuration is named `ncn-personalization`.
+By default, the configuration is named `ncn-personalization`.
+If the default name is not used, substitute that name in the steps below.

 1. Determine if a configuration already exists.
    ```bash